Contact Us:

 The Marabeth Cohen-Tyler Print/Paper Fellowship is awarded annually to a BIPOC (Black, Indigenous, person of color) or underrepresented printmaking postgraduate or professional printer.
 Through research and experimentation, the fellow will develop custom papers for different printing methods and explore creative techniques in the papermaking process to enhance imagery.

 This fellowship is available by nomination only.
 Candidates must be nominated by professional printers or graduate school faculty.
-Nominations are currently closed.

 Kenneth Tyler and Dieu Donné are honored to have established this Fellowship in memory of Marabeth Cohen-Tyler.

-2025 FELLOWship recipient - Caroline Ongpin
+2026 FELLOWship recipient - ANDREW BETANCOURT

 Past Fellowship recipients